-In our analysis of the 7287 women who took our Emotional Intelligence Test, we discovered a distinct disparity in how younger and older women feel about themselves.
-Self-esteem, a major facet of emotional intelligence, appears to play a major role in how the women coped with decisions, challenges, and their own identity.
-According to our study:
+In my analysis of the 7,287 women who took our Emotional Intelligence Test, I discovered a distinct disparity in how younger and older women feel about themselves.
+Self-esteem, which is a major facet of emotional intelligence, appears to play a significant role in how wome make decisions, cope with challenges, and create their identity.

 • 35% of women under the age of 40 have a hard time recognizing their strengths (compared to 18% of women over 40).

-• 22% of women under the age of 40 harshly criticize and/or insult themselves when they make a mistake or fail (compared to 11% of women over 40).
+• 22% harshly criticize and/or insult themselves when they make a mistake or fail (compared to 11% of women over 40).

-• 19% of women under the age of 40 change their attitude, behavior, or appearance in order to please others (compared to 10% of women over 40).
+• 19% change their attitude, behavior, or appearance in order to please others (compared to 10% of women over 40).

-• 43% of women under the age of 40 are not comfortable asking for want they want, like a raise, time off, etc. (compared to 32% of women over 40).
+• 43% are not comfortable asking for want they want, like a raise, time off, etc. (compared to 32% of women over 40).

-• 33% of women under the age of 40 suffer from “Impostor Syndrome” (the belief that they do not deserve success/did not earn their accomplishments) and worry that others will see them as a fraud (compared to 18% of women over 40).
+• 33% suffer from “Impostor Syndrome” (the belief that they do not deserve success or did not earn their accomplishments), and worry that others will see them as frauds (compared to 18% of women over 40).

 “You alone are enough.
 You have nothing to prove to anybody.”